 Yellow Vest protests and German/French agreement Update The Yellow vest protests in France started in November 2018 to protest higher fuel prices from French President Macron’s green tax on fuel that went into effect at the beginning of 2019.
 The protests which have been ongoing and violent have remained a thorn in Macron’s presidency because 72 […]

-The Venezuelan Crisis: An Update On The Stand-Off Venezuela has been front page news for quite a while now, especially since the inauguration of President Maduro on 10th January.
+The Venezuelan Crisis: An Update On The Stand-Off Venezuelan crisis has been front page news for quite a while now, especially since the inauguration of President Maduro on 10th January.
 Rather than consolidate Maduro’s presidency, the inauguration sparked a series of events that led to Venezuela having not one, but two Presidents.
-Maduro became President after […]
+Maduro became President […]

 Everything You Need To Know About The Crisis In Venezuela Not so long ago Venezuela was the richest country in Latin America.
 It had a strong economy and a democratic government.
 But the recent crisis has sent the country spiraling out of control.
 For many years the public has been growing angry at the level […]